The-Blockchain-Company/bcc-node/doc/reference/zerepoch/zerepoch-spending-script-example.md

   --out-file aurum.tx
 ```

-If there is DAFI at `$dummyaddress` then the Zerepoch script was successfully executed.
+If there is BCC at `$dummyaddress` then the Zerepoch script was successfully executed.
 Conversely, if the Zerepoch script failed, the collateral input would have been consumed.

 You can use the [example-txin-locking-zerepoch-script.sh](../../../scripts/zerepoch/example-txin-locking-zerepoch-script.sh) in conjunction with [mkfiles.sh aurum](../../../scripts/cole-to-aurum/mkfiles.sh) script to automagically run the `AlwaysSucceeds` script.